Long Beach Search & Rescue

 Through a program of community service, the mission of Long Beach Search & Rescue is to provide to young adults exposure to careers in public safety, and opportunities to grow personally and professionally.

-The Unit is comprised of approximately 100 young adults between the ages of 15 and 21, senior staff instructors and adult advisors (police officers and firefighters).
-Unit members are on call 24 hours a day and volunteer thousands of hours each year in support of our police and fire departments during:
+The Unit is comprised of approximately 84 young adults between the ages of 15 and 21, senior staff instructors, and adult advisors (police officers and firefighters).
+Unit members are on-call 24 hours a day and volunteer thousands of hours each year in support of our police and fire departments.

 - Have no felony convictions

-- Maintain a minimum 2.0 GPA while in school
+- Maintain at least a “C” grade average in school

-- Be willing to devote your time to training, community events and emergency callouts
+- Be physically fit and willing to devote a substantial amount of time to training, public events, and emergency call-outs.

 Attend the recruitment orientation on Tuesday, October 4, 2022, at 7 pm, at the Unit’s Base at 2247 Argonne Avenue, Long Beach, CA 90815.

 They are located behind Fire Station 17 and the Long Beach Fire Department Captain David Rosa Regional Training Center.